Business Card Etiquette Around the World Explained

 Business Card Etiquette in Western Europe

-Give Your Business Card the Best Chance You Can Around the Globe
+Give Your Business Card the Best Chance Globally

 How You Exchange Business Cards Can Leave a Lasting Impression